Frequently Asked Questions

 14. What type of plane is used for the flights between the capital Lusaka and Mfuwe?

-An 18 seater Jetstream is normally used by Proflight on the Mfuwe route.
+Proflight operate daily scheduled flights using light aircraft on the Lusaka – Mfuwe route.
 Flight time is 70 minutes.
-The baggage allowance on these planes is 15kg.
+With effect 1st April 2014 the baggage allowance on this route is 23kg.
 Information on excess baggage charges can be found here.
 Please be aware that the airline exercises the right to refuse excess baggage if there is not enough space onboard the aircraft.
 If you are allowed more baggage on your international flight, have you considered helping ‘Pack for a Purpose’?
 Click here for further information.
 It’s an effective and easy way of helping local communities and conservation projects.

 15. Are you able to cater for special dietary requirements?